 Chargeback is a lesser protection than Section 75, but it works both on debit and credit cards, and has no minimum amount (except on Mastercard where it’s £10).
 See the full how chargeback works guide for full information.

-Unlike Section 75, which is legal protection, chargeback is simply a rule of the card payment processor (ie, Visa, Mastercard or Amex) which the banks who sign up to it must agree to.
-So I asked Visa and Mastercard how it works in regards to PayPal.
-The answer depends on how you make the transaction.
+Unlike Section 75, which is legal protection, chargeback is simply a rule of the card payment processor (such as Visa or Mastercard) which the banks who sign up to it must agree to.

+We asked Visa and Mastercard how it works in regards to PayPal.
+The answer depends on how you make the transaction:

 - If you use a card to load money into your account.
 If you use your credit or debit card to load money into your PayPal account, and you make a purchase using the pre-loaded money, it's not covered by chargeback as it's not considered to be a card transaction.

 - If your card is used directly through PayPal.
 If there’s no money loaded and your card is used directly to make a transaction through PayPal then chargeback should apply.

 If you are making a card purchase through PayPal, Visa says it's best to empty your account beforehand so there's no balance.
 That will make it easier for your bank or credit card provider to match the purchase with the debit.
 Mastercard says that its chargeback rules work the same as Visa's.

 Any credit card gives you this protection, yet of course unless you pay it off IN FULL every month, there'll be interest charged that can be very expensive.
 If you're just doing it for the protection, then you may as well get a top cashback card, which pays you to spend on it.
 However, if you'll be borrowing as well (be careful), get a top 0% purchases card.